 Yet people don’t live according to cultural scripts.
 They may identify with ethnic Greekness yet diverge in important ways from the prototype.
 For example, they may be attracted to people of the same sex.
 They may be Greek and lesbian and unable to unite the two parts of their being.

-This is the situation Dr. Leah M. Fygetakis took up in her groundbreaking essay of 1997, “Greek American Lesbians: Identity Odysseys of Honorable Greek Girls.”
-The essay gives a psychologist’s personal and professional account of her journey to try to develop a positive Greek lesbian identity.
+This is the situation Dr. Leah M. Fygetakis took up in her groundbreaking article of 1997, “Greek American Lesbians: Identity Odysseys of Honorable Good Girls.”
+The article gives a psychologist’s personal and professional account of her journey to try to develop a positive Greek lesbian identity.
 The personal journey was exceedingly difficult.
 As a child, Dr. Fygetakis’s life had been oriented around her Greek home, language, church, and community life.
 The warmth disappeared when she began coming out in the 1980s.
 She experienced multiple forms of alienation—starting in the Greek “family force field” (306), where notions of a man’s honor deriving from a woman’s purity and its “rigidly maintained sex roles” (307) forbid women’s same-sex desire.
 Her relationship with the religious community broke down even more profoundly.
 The professional journey she undertook in the 1990s to find ways to help others integrate a positive Greek lesbian identity was no less difficult.
 She had little ground to build on, since there was no psychological literature on Greek lesbians in the way that there was a growing body of literature on lesbians of color.
 Fygetakis had to lay the groundwork by exploring the history of sexuality in contemporary Greece, studying childhood and sex role socialization, and collecting and analyzing 10 coming-out case examples.